Playfish: The Sims Social

 The Sims Social is a Facebook addition to The Sims franchise.
 This game took place in a fictional town called Littlehaven.
 In The Sims Social, players create their own Sim, or character, which they can customize.
 They can then interact with the Sims of their friends, decorate their home, advance their Sim in their dream job and develop romantic relationships.
-The game often taking some inspirations based on famous public figures such as Lady Gaga and Elvis Presley.
+The game often took inspiration from famous public figures such as Lady Gaga and Elvis Presley.
 Unlike other The Sims games, only one NPC was introduced and can interact with player's Sim, Bella Goth.

 On 9 February 2012, The Sims Social won the Social Networking Game of the Year award at the 15th Annual Interactive Achievement Awards and 15 February 2012, the game was nominated for best online browser game by the British Academy Video Game Awards - a subsidiary of the British Academy of Film and Television Arts.
 It was announced on 15 April 2013, that the game would be retired on 14 June 2013, however it was retired on 17 June 2013, instead.